paulo-fs/leadster-landingpage/README.md

 ## Decisions

+When starting the test, the first thing I did was analyze the requirements and the provided material.
+The material included the project design, and before starting, I examined the entire design to understand its structure, its components, and to extract the colors.

 - Tailwind
   Despite the test requesting the use of Styled Components, I decided to use Tailwind due to its greater compatibility with recent versions of Next, its performance, and its practicality.